 The tour started at Baščaršija Square, the “lively core of Old Town” and home to Sarajevo’s oldest streets and most notable landmarks.
 Except for churches and temples next to mosques, the area is like a scene from Istanbul.
 We walked by the Old Orthodox Church dedicated to Archangels Michael and Gabriel.
-Built in the 16th century, it suffered from fires and destruction, but was repeatedly reconstructed.
+Built in the 16 century, it has suffered from fire and destruction, but was repeatedly rebuilt.

 We paused at Sebilj, a famous wooden fountain on Baščaršija Square.
-According to local legend, if you drink water from the fountain you’ll come back to Sarajevo.
+It’s a local legend that if you drink water from the fountain, you’ll return to Sarajevo.

 Sarajevo City Hall

-The group admired beautiful Sarajevo City Hall (Vijećnica), the most recognizable Austro-Hungarian building in Bosnia.
-It was the National and University Library and seat of Sarajevo’s city council.
-Now it’s a venue for major exhibitions and concerts.
+Everyone admired beautiful Sarajevo City Hall (Vijećnica), the most recognizable Austro-Hungarian building in Bosnia.
+It was the National and University Library and seat of Sarajevo’s City Council.
+Today it’s a popular venue for Sarajevo’s major exhibitions and concerts.

 Isa Begov Hamam

-We passed Isa Beg Hamam, one of two hammams in Sarajevo.
+We passed Isa Beg Hamam in Isa Begov Hamam Hotel.
+It’s one of two hammams in Sarajevo.
 The hammam is named after Isa Beg Ishakovich, a successful Ottoman General and the Beg (Governor) of Bosnia Sandzak.
 Ishakovich is known as the founder of Sarajevo.

 I’ve enjoyed a few invigorating Turkish hamams.
 Visiting Isa Beg’s Hamam is on my list of things to do before leaving Sarajevo.
 I’ve never felt so clean, relaxed, and refreshed as after the hamam process!
-This blog post explains the experience.
+This blog post explains my experience in Istanbul.

-“The main idea in the Hamam is to use steam and hot water to cleanse the body and create a sensual relaxing.”
+“The main idea of the Hamam is to use steam and hot water to cleanse the body and create a sensual relaxing.”